magento/architecture/design-documents/storefront/configuraiton-propagation.md

 #### 3.1.
 Configuration is Responsibility of the Client

+:white_check_mark: Accepted option.

 Client application (such as PWA) is responsible for the UI configuration, either hard-coded or by means of a service.

+Justification: Storefront service is responsible for providing data, client applications may vary significantly and may just want to hard-code many of the options or take settings from different sources.
+Until it is confirmed by the client developers (PWA, AEM, other teams) that UI Configuration API backed by Magento system configuration is necessary, Storefront efforts should not focus on supporting such API.

 UI configuration is not synced from Magento Admin Panel to Storefront.

 #### 3.2.
 Configuration is Provided by Magento Back Office API